Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/Select-AzureADGroupIdsUserIsMemberOf.md

 https://graph.windows.net/85b5ff1e-0402-400c-9e3c-0f9e965325d1/$metadata#Collection(Edm.String) {093fc0e2-1d6e-4a1b-9bf8-effa0196f1f7}
 ```

-The first command creates a **GroupIdsForMembershipCheck** object, and then stores it in the $Groups variable.
+The first command creates a GroupIdsForMembershipCheck object, and then stores it in the $Groups variable.

-The second command gets an ID for a group by using the [Get-AzureADGroup](./Get-AzureADGroup.md) cmdlet, and then stores it as a property of $Groups.
+The second command gets an ID for a group by using the Get-AzureADGroup (./Get-AzureADGroup.md)cmdlet, and then stores it as a property of $Groups.

-The third command gets the ID of a user by using the [Get-AzureADUser](./Get-AzureADUser.md) cmdlet, and then stores it in the $UserId variable.
+The third command gets the ID of a user by using the Get-AzureADUser (./Get-AzureADUser.md)cmdlet, and then stores it in the $UserId variable.

 The final command gets the group membership of a group for a user identified by $UserId.
-This cmdlet returns an **oData** object.
+This cmdlet returns an oData object.
-To find the groups this user is a member of, iterate through the **Value** attribute of the returned **oData** objects.
+To find the groups this user is a member of, iterate through the Value attribute of the returned oData objects.

 ## PARAMETERS